AlviseDeFaveri/appunti/SEC/Security.md

 ## RBAC

-Sort of hybrid of MAC and DAC.
+Hrt of hybrid of MAC and DAC.

 # BINARY ATTACKS

-Memory errors in Desktop Applications.

 ## Priviledge escalation